 According to Chinese beliefs, eating vegetarian dishes on the first day of Chinese New Year enhances longevity.
 I looked forward to the vegetarian dish which my grandma never fails to prepare for us when we visit during this festive season.
 I actually long for it as it tastes exceptionally good besides being a healthy dish.
 Needless to say, it has become my favourite vegetarian dish.

-The core taste of this dish comes from the fermented tofu and is one ingredient that you cannot omit.
-It is not easily substituted as the taste is rather unique.
-Without the fermented tofu, this dish will end up as any other stir fry dish.
+Since the core taste of this dish comes from the fermented tofu, it is not easily substituted due to its unique taste.
+Without the fermented tofu, this dish will end up as any other stir-fry dish.
 Try to get most of the ingredients but it is totally fine if you miss one or two of them.
 Just a reminder, the shiitake mushrooms have to be soaked in water for at least four hours to ensure it is soft and tender.

 Zhai Choy with Fermented Tofu is also known as: 南乳焖斋菜